-Sierra Aikido is an enthusiastic supporter of homeschooling.
-Because we
+Sierra Aikido is an enthusiastic supporter of homeschooling and other small-group

 share many of the core values of homeschooling, we seek out